how-to-firebase/full-stack-firebase/console/walk-through.md

 @ChrisEsplin
 HowToFirebase.com
 github.com/how-to-firebase
-… and that’s the Firebase Dashboard!
+… and that’s the Firebase Console!
 As usual, we’ve just scratched the surface.
 Follow along for deeper dives into Firebase’s feature set.
 We’re Juarez Filho and Chris Esplin, and you can find us and our Firebase web apps all over the internets.